msadowski/awesome-weekly-robotics/README.md

  * [hector_slam](https://github.com/tu-darmstadt-ros-pkg/hector_slam) - hector_slam contains ROS packages related to performing SLAM in unstructured environments like those encountered in the Urban Search and Rescue (USAR) scenarios of the RoboCup Rescue competition.
 Licence: BSD.
  * [TinySLAM](http://wiki.ros.org/tiny_slam) - This package provides ROS implentation of the [tinySLAM](https://openslam.org/tinyslam.html) that is one of the most simpliest and lightweight SLAM methods.
 Licence: MIT.
  * [xivo](https://github.com/ucla-vision/xivo) - A library for visual-inertial odometry and mapping.
 It's free for research and educational applications, a commercial licence is available on request.
  * [slam_toolbox](https://github.com/SteveMacenski/slam_toolbox) - A ROS package for 2D lifelong mapping and localization in potentially massive maps.
-Licence: LGPLv2.1.
+Licence: LGPL v2.1.
  * [Kimera](https://github.com/MIT-SPARK/Kimera) - C++ library for real-time metric-semantic simultaneous localization and mapping.
 Licence: BSD.
  * [LaMA](https://github.com/iris-ua/iris_lama) - A  lightweight Localization and Mapping library.
 Should run on Rasberry Pi 3B+.
 Licence: BSD-3 Clause.